MizzleDK/IntroActivity/README.md

 ## How do I use IntroActivity?
 Simple.
 Just create an `Activity` and extend `IntroActivity.`

+By extending `IntroActivity`, you'll automatically implement the `initialize()` method.
+This is where you set up your intro screens and any custom styling.
+Do NOT override `onCreate()` as this is used by the library.

 Here's an example of how to extend `IntroActivity` and add a basic intro screen:

 ```java